Zepbound or Wegovy. Same goal, different drug.

 If you have heart disease, a history of stroke, or your doctor wants a drug with long-term cardiovascular outcome data on record, Wegovy has the edge.
 The SELECT trial showed a 20% reduction in major cardiovascular events on semaglutide.
 Tirzepatide does not have equivalent outcome data yet, although the SURMOUNT-MMO trial is reading out in 2026.

 For most adults with obesity and no heart history, Zepbound is the stronger choice on paper.
+For most adults with insurance friction, Wegovy is the easier choice in practice.

 Side-by-side specs